Table of Contents Show

 The tongue-and-groove wood ceilings and exposed beams were meticulously refinished to reveal the warmth and texture of the original construction.
 White oak accents were incorporated into painted cabinetry to introduce additional warmth, while Carrara marble was selected for kitchen countertops and backsplash, blending timeless elegance with contemporary functionality.

-On the exterior, the front façade was re-clad with red cedar strips cut at alternating depths, creating a subtle vertical rhythm that both references the original grooved plywood siding and discreetly conceals a flush garage door.
-This careful attention to detail respects the home’s historic character while providing a fresh, modern expression.
+On the exterior, the front facade was re-clad with red cedar strips cut at alternating depths.
+This treatment creates a subtle vertical rhythm that both references the original grooved plywood siding and discreetly conceals a flush garage door.
+The careful attention to detail respects the home’s historic character while providing a fresh, modern expression.
+You can explore other creative approaches to residential facades in our guide to facade design ideas.

 Although the Twin Gable House maintains the original 2,200-square-foot footprint, the renovation reconfigures the interior to support modern family life.
 The home now features an open kitchen and living area, four bedrooms, two bathrooms, and a garage.
 The emphasis on openness, material consistency, and integration with nature enhances comfort and usability without compromising the architectural integrity of the original Eichler design.